cosden/cosden.github.io/_posts/2019-09-26-what-is-an-rse.md

 I’m convinced this is why it’s so hard to pin down *any* definition of an RSE.
 The RSE, as I’m describing now, is not a researcher, not facilitator, not a system administrator, and not really even a software engineer, but something else.
 An RSE is a new role within the research software ecosystem.

-But what should a national definition of an RSE be?
+Next up...what should a national definition of an RSE be?

-## What is a US-RSE Research Software Engineer?
+# What about the US-RSE?

-The US-RSE has adopted (at least for the time being) the following [definition](https://us-rse.org/what-is-an-rse/):
+The US-RSE has adopted (at for the time being) the following [definition](https://us-rse.org/what-is-an-rse/):

     We like an inclusive definition of Research Software Engineers to encompass those who regularly use expertise in programming to advance research.
 This includes researchers who spend a significant amount of time programming, full-time software engineers writing code to solve research problems, and those somewhere in-between.
 We aspire to apply the skills and practices of software development to research to create more robust, manageable, and sustainable research software.

 This is clearly different than what I just outlined for a Princeton RSE, as it directly includes researchers.
 At first (and maybe second or third) glance this appears to be irreconcilable with the notion that RSEs are *not* researchers.